client9/client9-website-2015/content/post/2016-02-21-configuration-file-formats-1.md

 I saw a few times on the Internets, "I like YAML since I can express really complicated data structures in my configuration".
-Now you have two problems: your configuration is too complicated, and your implimentation is too complicated.
+Now you have two problems: your configuration is too complicated, and your implementation is too complicated.
 Your poor users.

-It would be nice if there was a YAML-light implimentation.
+It would be nice if there was a YAML-light implementation.
 However I don't know of any.

 ### TOML